sunnatTuychiyev/Mazzaly_backend/README.md

 ### Recipe Translations

 Imported recipes are stored in English and automatically translated to Uzbek and Russian.
-Use the `lang` query parameter on the `/api/recipes/` endpoints to retrieve data in a specific language:
+Ingredient and category names are translated as well.
+Use the `lang` query parameter on the `/api/recipes/`, `/api/categories/` and ingredient search endpoints to retrieve data in a specific language:

 ```bash
 curl '/api/recipes/?lang=uz'